 Laser engraving on leather opens up a world of creative possibilities, allowing for intricate designs, personalized details, and unique textures.
-However, the success of any leather engraving project greatly depends on selecting the right type of leather.
+However, the success of any leather project greatly depends on selecting the right type of leather for laser engraving.

-Factors to Consider When Choosing Leather For Laser Engraving:
+Factors to Consider When Choosing Leather For Laser Engraving

 1. Type of Leather: